Glossary of Terms:

 - Risk assessment

 - Testing or identification of risk factors (genetic, environmental, clinical or behavioral) that have been associated with increased susceptibility to a disease, adverse clinical outcome or health condition.
-Risk assessment does not claim that a person definitely will or will not develop a certain condition.
+Risk assessment does not claim that a person definitely will or will not develop a certain condition or disease.
 However, when risk factors are present the person is predisposed (increased likelihood) for the disease if he/she does not counteract them.
-When these factors are removed or controlled that individual will have a better chance for long-term health.
+When the non-genetic factors are removed or controlled that individual will have a better chance for long-term health.

 - Signal transduction